I started SeeBoundless with a simple but powerful question: what if visual storytelling could be at the heart of communication strategies?

 Our aim was to adapt this technology for the fast-paced, resource-conscious demands of journalism—making immersive mapping feasible for real-world reporting.

 Quartz, a forward-thinking business news outlet, embraced the vision.
 They commissioned photographer and drone pilot Melissa Lyttle to join Steve on a global assignment, capturing cities and climate data to help audiences visualize what urban life might look like by 2050.
+These series of photogrammetry models became the focal point of The 2050 Project.

 2019